mlcommons/ck/docs/tutorials/sc22-scc-mlperf.md

 cm run script "get mlperf loadgen" --adr.compiler.tags=gcc
 ```

-The `--adr` flag will find all sub-dependencies on other CM scripts in loadgen script with the "compiler" name and will append a "gcc" tag
+The `--adr` flag stands for "Add to all Dependencies Recursively" and will find all sub-dependencies on other CM scripts
+in the CM loadgen script with the "compiler" name and will append "gcc" tag
-to force detection and usage of GCC for loadgen.
+to enforce detection and usage of GCC to build loadgen.

 ### Download Open Images dataset

 You can now download the minimal [Open Images validation datasets v6](https://storage.googleapis.com/openimages/web/index.html)
-with the first 500 images using the following CM script:
+with the first 500 images using the following [CM script](https://github.com/mlcommons/ck/blob/master/docs/list_of_scripts.md#get-dataset-openimages):

 ```bash
 cm run script "get dataset object-detection open-images original _validation _500"